§ Verifiable Public Registry v4 Specification

 This section is non-normative.

-Credential schemas are created and managed by trust registry controller (ecosystems).
+Credential schemas are created and managed by trust registry authority (ecosystems).
 Each Credential schema includes, at a minimum:

 uml diagram